 Article Length: ACT imposes no set restrictions on length.
 However, authors may be asked to shorten submissions where reviewers or the editor determine that an essay’s length is not warranted by its content.

 Formatting: Please format submissions using the most recent edition of the Chicago Manual of Style’s “author-date system” with the following three adaptations: 1) omit quotations marks around titles in reference lists, 2) follow APA conventions for capitalization in reference lists, and 3) use closed ellipses (necessary for html formatting).
 Endnotes are permitted.
 Audio and video materials are encouraged.
+Also, ACT encourages the use of “they” (and any derivation) as a singular, gender-neutral pronoun.
 Consult a recent issue of ACT or contact the editor for more information if required.

 Abstract and Keywords: Submissions must be accompanied by a brief abstract (ca. 100–150 words) and a short list of keywords.